 Since April 2019, Counsel Carolina has been bringing their office to clients – instead of the other way around.

-By housing their firm inside a 33-foot RV, Counsel Carolina is able to meet clients in places and at times most convenient to them.
+Utilizing a 33-foot RV, Counsel Carolina is able to meet clients in places and at times most convenient to them.
 Counsel Carolina’s mission is to close the Justice Gap, and they do this by hosting free legal advice events, volunteering thousands of hours of pro bono services, and partnering with community organizations to expand their reach.

 By bridging the obstacles that prevent regular, everyday people from getting the legal help they need, Counsel Carolina functions as a community legal resource for the underserved.